 Dartmoor Railway StationsThe Dartmoor Railway runs for 15.5 miles from Coleford Junction to Meldon Viaduct high on the northern edge of the Dartmoor National Park.
-It diverges from the Exeter to Barnstaple line at Coleford Junction near to Yeoford station.
+It diverges from the Exeter to Barnstaple line at the site of the former Coleford Junction near to Yeoford station, although the physical junction is now at Crediton.
 The line passes through the former stations at Bow and North Tawton, which are now both private residences.

 The Devon & Cornwall Railway reached Sampford Courtenay, 10 miles from Coleford Junction, in 1867 though the station at that time was called Okehampton Road and was also later briefly called Belstone Corner.
 A relatively modest single storey station building was constructed on the up platform, with a stone waiting shelter on the down platform.
 The station became an unstaffed halt in 1964, and closed to passengers in 1972.

 Today little remains of the station buildings.
 The station is served by Dartmoor Railway trains to/from Okehampton, and the summer Sunday Rover services from Exeter to Okehampton.
 From Sampford Courtenay the line continues for 4 miles, crossing Fatherford Viaduct over the East Okement river, before reaching Okehampton.

 Access: Sampford Courtenay station is on the B3215 road between Bow and Okehampton.
 It is about 1.5 miles from Sampford Courtenay village itself.
 From the mini-roundabout on the A3072 in Sampford Courtenay village, take the minor road signposted Belstone Corner.

 Sampford Courtenay station after a pre-season tidy-up by the Station Maintenance team.